treeman/rustbot/README.markdown

 TODO
 ====

+* Upload to pastebin when we have many lines output
+* Throttle messages being sent
+* Refactor irc writer to use Vec<&str> so it will not manually split on newlines (see schedule in main)
+* Refactor command hooks etc...

 * Logging
 * Auto-op in our channel
-* Upload to pastebin when we have many lines output
 * Move messages from String to &str
 * Autostart in screen